SohamMal/AudioCloud/README.md

-# AudioWave
+# AudioCloud
-Audiowave: A music player
+AudioCloud: A music player